NEI-AAUAV/Platform/README.md

 ## Code of Conduct

-The following is a set of guidelines for contributing to the NEI website.
+The following is a set of guidelines and standards for contributing to the NEI website.

 ### General